Salvatorevil03/NApollon/README.md

 # NApollon

-## Descrizione
+## Description
-NApollon è un sistema informatico avanzato per la gestione e l'analisi dei dati provenienti da missioni di esplorazione lunare.
-Il progetto ha l'obiettivo di coordinare in tempo reale le attività degli equipaggi, monitorare lo stato operativo di sensori e robot autonomi e gestire le anomalie attraverso interventi specifici.
+NApollon is an advanced information system for managing and analyzing data from lunar exploration missions.
+The project's goal is to coordinate crew activities in real-time, monitor the operational status of sensors and autonomous robots, and manage anomalies through specific interventions.

-## Struttura del Progetto
+## Project Structure
-### 1. Creazione DB
+### 1. Database Creation
-- Progettazione concettuale (Modello E/R portante e completo)
+- Conceptual design (Comprehensive E/R model)
-- Trasformazione per la progettazione logica
+- Transformation for logical design
-- Progettazione logica e fisica
+- Logical and physical design

-### 2. Ottimizzazione DB
+### 2. Database Optimization
-- Indici per migliorare le prestazioni
+- Indexing for performance improvement
-- Gestione della concorrenza (PL2 Stretto, Lock)
+- Concurrency management (Strict PL2, Lock)
-- Affidabilità e Backup (RAID 6)
+- Reliability and Backup (RAID 6)
-- Recovery (File di log, ripresa a caldo e ripresa a freddo)
+- Recovery (Log files, warm and cold recovery)

-### 3. Funzionalità
+### 3. Functionality
-- Stored Procedure
+- Stored Procedures
-- Query
+- Queries
-- Viste
+- Views
-- Trigger
+- Triggers
-- Gestione utenti con permessi specifici
+- User management with specific permissions

-### 4. Interfaccia Oracle APEX
+### 4. Oracle APEX Interface
-- Dashboard e report
+- Dashboard and reports
-- Mappa lunare real-time
+- Real-time lunar map
-- Gestione anomalie, manutenzioni e riparazioni
+- Anomaly, maintenance, and repair management
-- Controllo di sicurezza
+- Security control

-## Requisiti
+## Requirements
-- Database Oracle
+- Oracle Database
-- Oracle APEX per l'interfaccia utente
+- Oracle APEX for the user interface
-- SQL per l'implementazione delle procedure
+- SQL for procedure implementation

-## Installazione
+## Installation
-1. Creare il database utilizzando gli script SQL forniti.
+1. Create the database using the provided SQL scripts.
-2. Importare le stored procedure, trigger e viste nel database.
+2. Import the stored procedures, triggers, and views into the database.
-3. Configurare Oracle APEX per la gestione dell'interfaccia utente.
+3. Configure Oracle APEX for user interface management.

-## Licenza
+## License
-Questo progetto è distribuito sotto la licenza MIT.
+This project is distributed under the MIT License.